Red Hen Publications

 But it still might have been a good idea to have taken a good look into those display cases and confiscate the Locket as soon as Sirius opened the house to serve as Headquarters.
 The bloody thing was on display, for heaven’s sake.
 I ask you!

 Which, since Albus did nothing of the sort, might be an indication that the old man really was slipping.
+And in that year he wasn’t juggling any kind of wasting curse to explain it.

 Or that he didn’t spend enough time in the house himself to discover it.
 Which sounds just plain careless if he knew anything about the “adventure” of the sea cave, which he clearly seems to by the time he took Harry there.
 (Although by then it was about a year too late.)